rkendall/reffix/README.md

-# dep-doc
+# refix

-The **Dependency Doctor** for analyzing and fixing broken references in files.
+The **easy fix** for your **broken references**.
+Analyze and batch repair broken references across an entire project.
 [Prerelease]

 ## Features

 - Fixes broken `require` and `import` statements in JavaScript files
 - Fixes broken `src` and `href` attributes in HTML files
+- Fully cusomizable to support references in any other types of files
 - Expands references you type into your files
-- Fully cusomizable to support references in any other types of files
 - Generates comprehensive reports about all the dependencies in a project
 - Comprehensive filtering options
 - Extremely fast asynchronous performance